Source vs. Output

 - The employee of long ago - In many situations, the employee who created the design has left the company.
 They may have never moved the source files from their hard drive, which may now be long gone.
 Or they moved the information to a shared drive so packed with directories and subdirectories that it will take a significant effort to locate it.
 This assumes that the designer used viable file names for searching.

 - The unscrupulous service bureau - Some bureaus may only provide the output files for manufacturing to the customer who hired them.
-Customer who knows little about PCB design and its documentation may not realize that they do not have complete control over their IP.
+A customer who knows little about PCB design and its documentation may not realize that they do not have complete control over their IP.

 Why do some service bureaus do this?
 Simple - it holds the customer hostage.
 Need a new change, and the customer will need to go to them.
 We at Nine Dot Connects deplore this form of service engagement.
 But it happens.
 All too often, the company parts ways with the service bureau, not realizing that they also parted ways with their IP.
 Or the service bureau closes the shop.
 Either way, the source files are lost.